Category

 How will curation media and summary sites, which are currently expanding their role as media relied upon by younger generations, look in 10 years?
 Will they continue to accompany them as news sources when these younger generations mature and become central figures in society and their families?

-While the exact form remains unclear, as more smartphone-native generations develop an interest in news media, it's certain that an increasing number of people will rely on online news sources.
+While the exact form remains unclear, as more smartphone-native generations develop an interest in news media, it is certain that an increasing number of people will rely on news information from the internet.

 [Survey Overview]